igomezv/doppleriann/README.md

 ## Overview

 `doppleriann` is a Python package for modeling Doppler shifts in high-resolution stellar spectra using physically motivated spectral-shell representations and deep learning.
+It contains the methodological framework presented in our paper: [doi.org/10.1051/0004-6361/202659375](https://doi.org/10.1051/0004-6361/202659375).

 `doppleriann` provides: